 Maybe I Just Like Sad 90s One-Or-Two Hitters is a post about whatever happened to alternative pop in the Top 40.
 I remastered this one a bit before re-releasing.

 Sad (Great) 90s Songs, Part II is a follow-up to above, mostly because I’d finally figured out what the third song in the sad (great) BestBuy song trilogy was.

 Oh, and don’t let anyone fool you.
-I still can’t watch that Flys video without getting a little bummed out by how the following decade turned out.
-Still, one thing I’ve learned since writing these old posts is that sometimes, you really can pick up with people right where you left off, and that really, old contexts aren’t as important or as fleeting as what you keep on doing.
+I still can’t watch that Flys video without losing my mind about how the 2000s turned out.
+Still, one thing I’ve learned since writing these old posts is that sometimes, you really can pick up with people right where you left off, and that sometimes, old contexts aren’t as important or as fleeting as what you keep on doing.

 2 thoughts on “Sad 90s Music Roundup or “Whatever Happened To Alternative Pop?””